jeaye/blog.jeaye.com/_posts/2017-02-28-clojure-apartments.md

 Arguably the most well-known apartment finding bot was created and documented by Vik Paruchuri [here](https://www.dataquest.io/blog/apartment-finding-slackbot/).
 It takes a very similar approach to what I've done, but uses imperative Python and Slack.
-For those interested in researching such a both in Python, that'd be a great resource.
+For those interested in researching such a bot in Python, that'd be a great resource.
 For my research, a bot in Clojure would prove to be more fun to write.